For Community Partners

 Students who receive federal work study funds are encouraged to earn them by serving with non-profits.
 This must be a long-term experience (at least one semester).
 Student income is provided by the federal government and there is no cost-share to partners.

 Students can help with (almost) everything your organization might need – social media presence, program facilitation, data crunching, grant app reviews, outreach, accounting, ect.
 When you look around your organization, do you see a place where a free, regularly scheduled set of hands could be of assistance?

 Submit proposed community service work study position descriptions to firstname.lastname@example.org

 In September 2007, when Roger Williams University and the Town of Bristol reached agreement on the landmark PILOT (payment in lieu of taxes) pact, a group comprising key representatives from both the town and the University was established to jointly consider items of mutual interest or concern.

 In the years since, the Town of Bristol / Roger Williams University Cooperative Committee has provided an open venue for discussion and decision-making and has assisted in building upon a truly symbiotic relationship between both parties.

-Through the Fund for Civic Activities – one of its most visible initiatives - the Committee has awarded $325,000 (as of November 2022) to local organizations and residents in support of projects and initiatives designed to enhance the civic experience of Bristol residents.
+Through the Fund for Civic Activities – one of its most visible initiatives - the fund has distributed $350,000 since 2009 to support local services and projects that enhanced the civic experience in Bristol.